-Noelle Hurd: Sure.
-My name is Nolle Hurd and I am an Associate Professor in the psychology department.
+NOELLE HURD: Sure.
+My name is Noelle Hurd and I am an Associate Professor in the psychology department.

 JP: Thanks.
-Yes, we’re guess we can sort of jump right into it.
-I mean you’ve published a lot in the past few years,in a very public way.
+Yes, so I guess we can sort of jump right into it.
+I mean, you’ve published a lot in the past few years sort of in a very public way.
 And one of the things that we wanted to start with was I guess it was directly after the presidential election of 2016, you spearheaded a petition to encourage the administration to sort of not quote Jefferson as much as they tend to do.
 So, I wonder if we could maybe just start by asking you to sort of walk us through the process of creating the petition and sort of the reasoning behind it.

-NH: yeah.
+NH: Yeah.
 Sure.
 Let’s see.
 I’ll try and give you the briefer version and then you can let me know if you have more questions about any of the things that I mentioned.
-I do remember that just being a difficult time for everyone and and also being really connected with undergraduates and graduate students here at UVA who are all kind of feeling a lot of trauma related to [Donald] Trump’s campaign nomination, election and it definitely felt like the emails that we received from Teresa Sullivan both before and after the election that were really pointing us to Thomas Jefferson as kind of a moral compass in terms of you know, this is a time filled with a lot of conflict and divisiveness and she was pointing us to think about Jefferson’s words as a way to kind of aspire to be better.
+I do remember that just being a difficult time for everyone.
+And also being really connected with undergraduates and graduate students here at UVA who are all kind of feeling a lot of trauma related to [Donald] Trump’s campaign, nomination, election and it definitely felt like the emails that we received from Teresa Sullivan both before and after the election that were really pointing us to Thomas Jefferson as kind of a moral compass in terms of, you know, this is a time filled with a lot of conflict and divisiveness and she was pointing us to think about Jefferson’s words as a way to kind of aspire to be better.
 And for me, that just felt incredibly tone-deaf and offensive.
-I think in the context and you know, some of her initial email before the election had to do with acts of bigotry on campus and so it seemed particularly inappropriate to suggest that in a time when we’re having racist and bigoted remarks and actions on campus that the leader, you know, the moral leader who we should be thinking of in that moment would be Thomas Jefferson who himself was a white supremacist and owned slaves.
-So yeah, I remember having those conversations around the first email that she sent out with students saying: “wow, I can’t believe you know, this this really feels like the wrong direction.”
-You know to kind of try and encourage a better more civil and kind of united campus climate.
-And then I remember the email right after the election felt definitely like a tipping point for many of us and I remember even having a text message exchange with my graduate students where we were all just very frustrated about what was happening and it definitely felt like insult to injury in that moment.
+I think in the context and, you know, some of her initial email before the election had to do with acts of bigotry on campus and so it seemed particularly inappropriate to suggest that in a time when we’re having racist and bigoted remarks and actions on campus that the leader, you know, the moral leader who we should be thinking of in that moment would be Thomas Jefferson who himself was a white supremacist and owned slaves.
+So yeah, I remember having those conversations around the first email that she sent out with students saying, “Wow, I can’t believe, you know, this really feels like the wrong direction.”
+You know, to kind of try and encourage a better more civil and kind of united campus climate.
+And then I remember the email right after the election felt definitely like a tipping point for many of us and I remember even having like a group text message exchange with my graduate students where we were all just very frustrated about what was happening and it definitely felt like insult to injury in that moment.
 And I think also hearing that same day that there were things happening with University police officers who had been taunting students who were upset walking home from hearing that Trump had won the election.
-So it was just a very like tumultuous and kind of upsetting time for many of us.
+So, it was just a very like tumultuous and kind of upsetting time for many of us.
 And that’s where I think in the midst of us having this exchange of expressing our frustration.
 It seemed like obviously we shouldn’t just talk amongst ourselves, right?
 We need to communicate this information to the administration.
 So, then I think the rest of the process actually was kind of haphazard.
-I thought you know, let me draft an email to kind of at least make sure that my University president understands that this is harmful that this email that she sent out if nothing else is undermining the message that she presumably is attempting to convey.
-And also let me give other folks a chance to sign on to this as well because one I don’t know that it matters as much that one assistant professor in the psychology department feels this way probably matters more if there’s broader consensus about.
+I thought, you know, let me draft an email to kind of at least make sure that my University president understands that this is harmful.
+That this email that she sent out if nothing else is undermining the message that she presumably is attempting to convey.
+And also let me give other folks a chance to sign on to this as well because: One, I don’t know that it matters as much that one assistant professor in the psychology department feels this way it probably matters more if there’s broader consensus about.
 And two, you know, this might be something that other people are really interested in being able to express as well.
 And so in a very haphazard way just kind of sent out this open email to colleagues to graduate students and then within a matter of I think about 48 hours there were nearly 500 signatures which to me just communicated that this is a shared experience that many of us are having especially those of us who are members of marginalized groups that were not feeling that these emails are connecting in the way that I’m assuming our University president wanted them to.
-And so that was kind of that process of you know, I’m sure if I had been invested in like collecting as many signatures as I could I could have let it go another couple of days and probably had at least twice as many, but you know, I was trying to get the communication to her in a timely manner and so went ahead and submitted it.
+And so, that was kind of that process of, you know, I’m sure if I had been invested in like collecting as many signatures as I could I could have let it go another couple of days and probably had at least twice as many but, you know, I was trying to get the communication to her in a timely manner and so went ahead and submitted it.
 Yeah, so that was that process.
-I’m not sure.
+I’m not sure if that’s…

 NH: Yeah.
-So that happened.
+So, that happened.
 I know there were other things around just like chalkings that were happening.
-So people were writing I think anti-lgbtq comments, they were writing things about kind of like black intellectual inferiority, and those had those were events that had been happening in the summer when we actually have a lot of programs for students from underrepresented backgrounds to come to the university.
-And I think it was also before the election when some somebody had spray-painted the word “terrorist” on the side of a building with arrows pointed up to a room where some Muslim Students I think resided.
-And so those were some of to me the most like outstanding egregious incidents that happened.
-I know there were others, but I just remember having conversations with students and colleagues that these it felt like things were escalating and also just being aware that that wasn’t just happening here at UVA are a lot of this did seem to be happening in tandem with Trump’s kind of ascent to power.
+So, people were writing I think anti-LGBTQ comments, they were writing things about kind of like black intellectual inferiority, and those had… those were events that had been happening in the summer when we actually have a lot of programs for students from underrepresented backgrounds to come to the university.
+And I think it was also before the election when some somebody had spray-painted the word “terrorist” on the side of a building with arrows pointed up to a room where some Muslim students I think resided.
+And so, those were some of, to me, the most like outstanding egregious incidents that happened.
+I know there were others, but I just remember having conversations with students and colleagues that these… it felt like things were escalating and also just being aware that that wasn’t just happening here at UVA.
+A lot of this did seem to be happening in tandem with Trump’s kind of ascent to power.

 JP: Thank you.